Diego Biseswar

-Diego Marvin Biseswar (born 8 March 1988) is a professional footballer who plays as a left winger for Greek Super League club PAOK.
-Born in the Netherlands, he represents the Suriname national team.
+Diego Marvin Biseswar (born 8 March 1988) is a retired professional footballer who played as an attacking midfielder or left winger.
+Born in the Netherlands, he represented the Suriname national team.

 Early life

-He was born in Amsterdam to Surinamese parents.
-Biseswar's father was a bus driver in Amsterdam.
+Biseswar was born in Amsterdam to Surinamese parents.
+His father was a bus driver in Amsterdam.
 Growing up, his only passion was football.

 Club career

 Youth career

 Biseswar's first football club was amateur club DWS.
 He joined Ajax after a year.
 After five seasons with Ajax, he was deemed "unmanageable" and was released.
 Bisewar has stated that he was happy to leave Ajax, saying that "Ajax thought I wasn't good enough and I wanted to leave myself.
 I didn't feel at ease, many friends were leaving and my relationship with the coach wasn't optimal.
 It was unfortunate, but there were no dreams in tatters."

 Biseswar returned to former club DWS, before leaving again to play for Telstar.
 After one season, Biseswar was asked to join the Feyenoord youth academy, a move he was happy to make: "I visited them a few times and was quickly convinced.
 I had no difficulty to join Feyenoord as a boy from Amsterdam.
 And why?
 Ajax was far behind me and I always had a special feeling for Feyenoord."

 After playing for Feyenoord U15 for one season, Biseswar was promoted to Feyenoord U17, in which he played for two seasons.
 At the end of the last season, Biseswar made his debut with Feyenoord's first team.